Freddie Jacobson: European Tour

+PGA Tour

 In 2004, he joined the PGA Tour.
 Jacobson won his first PGA Tour title in 2011 at the Travelers Championship.
 He beat Ryan Moore, who missed a short four footer at the 72nd hole which would have gotten him into a playoff with Jacobson, but instead settled for a tie with John Rollins one shot behind.
 During the week, Jacobson went 63 holes bogey-free until the difficult par four 10th on Sunday where he made a bogey five.
 He hit 100% of the fairways during rounds three and four.

 In November 2011, Jacobson had his best finish ever in a World Golf Championship event when he finished solo 2nd at the WGC-HSBC Champions in Shanghai, China.
 Jacobson had led the tournament after rounds two and three and entered the final round with a two stroke advantage over Louis Oosthuizen.
 However it was a final round surge from Martin Kaymer that denied Jacobson, the German firing nine birdies on the day to post a 63.
 Jacobson could only record a 71 to fall short by three strokes.

 At the 2013 Northern Trust Open, Jacobson had a chance to win his second PGA Tour title when he birdied the 15th and 16th holes in the final round to tie the lead.
 He then missed a short birdie putt at the 17th to take the outright lead.
 On the 72nd hole, Jacobson missed a five-foot par putt, which left him one shot outside of the playoff.

 Jacobson has been featured in the top 20 of the Official World Golf Rankings, with 16th his highest position, received in November 2003.

-Jacobson cut his 2014-15 season short after the Crowne Plaza Invitational to care for his son Max, who underwent open-heart surgery.
+Jacobson cut his 2014–15 season short after the Crowne Plaza Invitational to care for his son Max, who underwent open-heart surgery.
 The procedure was successful, and Max recovered well.
 The PGA Tour granted Jacobson a medical extension under the family crisis provision.
 Jacobson fulfilled his medical extension with a fifth-place finish at the 2016 RSM Classic.

+PGA Tour Champions

+Jacobson made his PGA Tour Champions debut the week after he turned 50 at the 2024 Constellation Furyk and Friends, where he was tied for the lead after the first round and ultimately finished tied 10th.
+He finished solo second behind Søren Kjeldsen at the Qualifying Tournament to secure one of five available cards for the 2025 season, where he was runner-up at the Hoag Classic, a stroke behind Miguel Ángel Jiménez.
+After six top-5 finishes, including a tie for 3rd at the season-ending Charles Schwab Cup Championship, he finished 12th in the rankings his rookie season.